Ribose-seq: Genomic DNA extraction

 To extract genomic DNA from cells of interest, cells must first be lysed using mechanical or chemical methods.
-This releases the DNA from each cell’s nucleus, allowing it to be purified and quantified.
+This releases the DNA from each cell's nucleus, allowing it to be purified and quantified.
 A total of 10uG of DNA is required for the ribose-seq protocol.

 Preparation of ribose-seq adaptor

 The ribose-seq adaptor is made up of one dT (deoxyribonucleotide thymine) followed by an annealing sequence, two primer sequences, and a unique molecular identifier (UMI).
-To prepare the ribose-seq adaptor, the three oligonucleotides (oligos) are added to a solution and heated to 95-100°C. At this temperature, the oligo sequences anneal to each other, creating a suspension of ribose-seq adaptors.
+To prepare the ribose-seq adaptor, the three oligonucleotides (oligos) are added to a solution and heated to 95-100 °C. At this temperature, the oligo sequences anneal to each other, creating a suspension of ribose-seq adaptors.
 The amount of desalted double-stranded ribose-seq adaptor is then quantified.
 A concentration of 10 uM is needed for ribose-seq.

 Ribose-Seq

 Fragmentation of Genomic DNA

 Genomic DNA is fragmented using blunt-ended restriction enzyme digestion.
 Following digestion, fragmented DNA is purified and quantified.
 The restriction enzyme set and combination optimization tools for rNMP capture techniques (RESCOT) were developed to maximize rNMP capture rate.
-The resulting solution contains a population of 500- to 3,000-bp genomic fragments with an average size of ∼1.5 kb.
-10ug of fragmented genomic DNA is required for subsequent dA-Tailing and Adaptor Ligation.
+The resulting solution contains a population of 500- to 3,000-bp genomic fragments with an average size of ~1.5 kb.
+10 ug of fragmented genomic DNA is required for subsequent dA-Tailing and Adaptor Ligation.

 dA-Tailing and adaptor ligation

-dA molecules are bonded to the tails of each fragment, allowing the dT of the ribose-seq adaptor to bind it's corresponding dA tail in the subsequent step.
+dA molecules are bonded to the tails of each fragment, allowing the dT of the ribose-seq adaptor to bind its corresponding dA tail in the subsequent step.
 Following this process, the dA-tailed DNA is purified and eluted with water.

 The ribose-seq adaptor, containing its randomized 8-base unique molecular identifier (UMI) and single dT overhang, is then ligated to the dA end of the target fragment by cooling the solution to 15C overnight.
 The sample is then purified and prepared for Alkali Treatment.